Find Top-LSRS Farmland in Alberta: Mapping Soil Productivity for Acquisition

 Top-LSRS ground in Alberta is concentrated in the Black Soil Zone - the band running roughly Camrose-Lacombe-Olds.
 The Brown Soil Zone (Hanna, Brooks, Medicine Hat) is mostly class 3-5 for spring cereals; in those areas, irrigation history matters more than the base LSRS.

-- Cross-reference with the AAFC crop history (canola-heavy rotation suggests confirmed-productive ground vs. recently-broken)
+- Turn on the AAFC crop history overlay and cross-reference (canola-heavy rotation suggests confirmed-productive ground vs. recently-broken)

 Combining LSRS with crop history